Is Professional Tax Applicable in Chennai?

 The Income Tax Department issues an 80G Certificate to a non-governmental organisation (NGO) such as a charitable trust or a Section 8 Company.
 The 80G Certificate is granted to encourage donors to donate funds to such non-profit organisations.

-Only 12A and 80G registered NGOs in India can accept international funding with exemption available under FCRA, 2010.
+Only 12A and 80G registered NGOs in India can accept international funding with an exemption available under FCRA, 2010.

 Grants and funds are permitted from recognised Agencies, Governments, and International Sources.